 When you're finished, click Start Import on the upper-right corner of your screen.

 For a deeper dive into importing contacts, head to our article on Migrating Existing Subscribers and Unsubscribes into Klaviyo.

 It is important to import your Bronto unsubscribes, bounces, and suppressions into your Klaviyo Suppression list to ensure compliance with spam laws and keep your deliverability strong.
 Suppressed contacts in Klaviyo cannot be sent marketing emails, however, if you use Klaviyo to send transactional emails, suppressed contacts will still receive these.

-Go to Contacts > Manage > Exports and export CSV files from Bronto that contain only the following statuses:
+Go to Contacts > Manage > Special Reports and export CSV files from Bronto that contain only the following statuses:

 - Unsubscribed by Complaint